BioMedIA/dHCP-release-notes/download.md

 more important so that each and everyone of you can still obtain the data in the smoothest possible way.

-#### NOTE: To obtain complete dataset of fMRI, you need to download the fMRI and fMRI patch (via torrent).
+#### NOTE: (26/07/2021) Due to an oversight, the original preprocessed-fMRI torrent (`dhcp_3rd_fmri_pipeline.torrent`) was missing some files.
+These files have been been included in an additional patch torrent (`dhcp_3rd_fmri_pipeline_patch1.torrent`).
+To obtain the complete dataset of preprocessed fMRI, you will need to download both the original fMRI torrent AND the fMRI patch torrent.

 ##  Downloading non-imaging data